• Skip to main content

 To decorate

-• Beat together the butter, icing sugar and a tbsp of the cherry syrup until smooth and creamy.
+• Beat together the butter, icing sugar and a tablespoon of the cherry syrup until smooth and creamy.

 • Cut the brownies into 9 and top each one with a buttercream swirl.